 You can use the webcam and cast your screen at the same time, but your webcam window will not be visible while recording.
 You can record full HD videos.

 For effective video communication, you have multiple export options like instantly sharing the recording and graphics to Youtube, Google Drive, Whatsapp, and Telegram.

-Apart from the screen recorders mentioned in this article, we also reviewed a few others.
-Here’s why we didn’t include them.
+Apart from the screencasters mentioned in this article, I also reviewed a few others.
+Here’s why I didn’t include them.